 Grease is still the best way of lubricating and protecting major joints and moving parts and protecting exposed bolt threads so make sure you always have some knocking around.
 All should get a liberal coating before the onset of winter and regularly checked throughout the cold months.

 It’s not a nice job, but after every ride it’s vital that you wash your bike, and particularly the exposed underside.
 Do this thoroughly with cold water.
 Don’t use hot water – this dissolves the salt crystal and allows it to penetrate even further into the bike, cold water simply washes it away.
-Our motorbike insurance customers can visit Bennetts Rewards for an exclusive 25% off all Muc-Off motorcycle cleaning products.
+Our motorbike insurance customers can visit Bennetts Rewards for an exclusive 25% off all Muc-Off motorcycle cleaning products, plus 10% on a bike specific pressure washer.
 Plus, check out our workshop wisdom video on how to give your bike a good clean, here.

 Your tyres need a good once over in time for winter and it might be a good time to change them if the tread depth has reduced significantly during the summer.
 You will need a good tread depth to cope with the overly wet or slushy roads.
 Colder temperatures also reduce pressures, so make sure you check these before each journey.
 One myth is that under-inflated tyres offer better grip in winter – they don’t and this could be dangerous.

 It’s really important to check your brakes regularly during winter as motorcycle brakes are particularly vulnerable in winter riding.
 Exposed calipers are vulnerable to road salt and can corrode easily so give them a good clean and check as often as possible. .